Cowboys legend issues warning for defense

 The biggest weakness for the Giants in the off-season was their offensive line, and they did nothing to improve it.
 It was awful against the Cowboys.

-What Woodson is saying is slooooooooow down on the ‘Cowboys’defense is fixed’ narrative.
+What Woodson is saying is slooooooooow down on the “Cowboys’defense is fixed” narrative.

 Among the many fears for the Cowboys in Week 1 was a defensive line with no established pass rusher, and missing suspended linemen David Irving and Damontre Moore.

-Against the Giants, Tank Lawrence had the best game of his life and consistently ate up whomever was in front of him.
-He finished with two sacks, and was a consistent full-throttle, off-the-edge rusher the team needs.
+Against the Giants, Tank Lawrence had the best game of his life and consistently ate up whoever was in front of him.
+He finished with two sacks, and was the consistent full-throttle, off-the-edge rusher the team needs.
 He played as well as he looked.

-Overall, the Giants finished with a 2.9-yard per carry average, and quarterback Eli Manning was sacked three times.
+Overall, the Giants finished with a 2.9-yard-per-carry average, and quarterback Eli Manning was sacked three times.
 He was hit a handful of other times, and harassed throughout.
 In short, he was bad.

 He was bad because his offensive line was weak.
 He was bad because the Cowboys’ defensive line was much better than feared.